sirlancealittle/reactiveops/README.md

 # reactiveops coding challenge
-this repos provides all the code to go from zero to a simple flask app serving the roo uri
+this repo provides all the code to go from zero to a simple flask app serving the root uri

 # terraform
 ## getting the public ip